Nuand/bladeRF/host/utilities/bladeRF-cli/README.md

 ```

 ## Creating a setup.txt ##
-It was useful in debugging to get into a known state easily and reproducibly.
-We created a `setup.txt` file which can be provided via the -s command line option.
+It is often useful in debugging to quickly get the device into a known state.
+The bladeRF-cli supports script files to alleviate the need to write a small program or manually enter a number of commands.
+(Running scripts from within scripts or the interactive mode is comming soon!)

-Below is an example `setup.txt`:
+Below is a sample `setup.txt` file which can be provided via the -s command line option.
+Note that the syntax from the interactive mode is used, _#_ may be used to comment out the remainder of a line.

 ```
 set frequency 1000000000  # Tune to 1 GHz on both RX and TX